 Continuing vs. Discontinued Operations on the Income Statement

-Continuing operations are exactly what they sound like - the businesses the company expects to be engaged in for the foreseeable future.
+Continuing operations are exactly what they sound like—ongoing concerns, or businesses, that the company expects to be engaged in for the foreseeable future.

 Net Income from Continuing Operations